garogers01/picoc/README.md

  - TARGET - the executable file to be buile, or firmware image for embedded systems.
 This one is required.
  - CC - the C compiler to use if not the build hosts CC.
- - STDLIB - Libraries to include from the cstdlib directory.
-If not defined, you get all of them. $(EMBEDDED) excludes the POSIX libraries.
  - SRCS - source-specifc host files other than library.c and platform.c
  - LIBS - Extra libraries to link against.
  - CFLAGS & LDFLAGS  - flags to be added when compiling and linking.